ASkyeye/DGPOEdit/README.md

 ### Launching Certifictate Template edittor

-You can also directly edit certificate templates by usin the following command
+You can also directly edit certificate templates by using the following command

 ```
 DRSAT template ad.target.com